 The focus of this unit is presentational, non-realist drama.
 Students explore techniques of role and/or character through different approaches to group based text interpretation, particularly those based on the work of Brecht and others.
 In this unit, students have the opportunity to research and collaboratively workshop, interpret and perform drama texts related to presentational, non-realistic drama that challenge and question perspectives.

-A online collection of magazine and newspaper articles as well as interview transcripts, images and videos.
+Online collections of magazine and newspaper articles as well as interview transcripts, images and videos.
 You can sort your results by publication, full text versions and even date.
-Online databases are available through the portal and many require specific login details.
+Online databases are available through the portal and many require specific login details available on the Online databases' page.

 Suggested article would include: